SophieVirtue/inhabitent-project04/README.md

 # Inhabitent Camping Supply Co.

-A camping supply website, which includes a Blog, a Shop section, an About page, a Find Us page, and a serach function.
+A camping supply website, which includes a Blog, a Shop section, an About page, a Find Us page, and a search function.

 ![](Giphy01.gif)